AI-vidence/antakia/README.md

 - Numba depreciated [here](https://github.com/slundberg/shap/issues/2909)
 - Waiting for the merge to be accepted [here](https://github.com/dsgibbons/shap/pull/9)
-- The exceptions are catched in the code !
+- The exceptions are caught in the code !

 ### Skope rules